Reduction of Class Activation Uncertainty with Background Information: Results

 \subsubsection{Training with Transformer}

+Large language models (LLMs) are transformer-type neural networks.
 Transformer architectures have received recent SOTA performances with significant improvement over traditional CNNs \cite{ranftl2021vision, fan2021multiscale}.
 Therefore, we investigate transformers on several classification datasets and obtain state-of-the-art (SOTA) performance in most situations.
 As background classes do not contain any target objects of newly investigated datasets, we apply the same background class.
 The background class we developed for color images in Table \ref{Tclass}.
 Table \ref{TTransformer} presents classification results while using the ViT‑L/16 transformer.
 We investigate the ViT‑L/16 model independently, with the SpinalNet fully connected (Spinal FC) layer \cite{kabir2022spinalnet}, and with the proposed background class.
-We receive SOTA performance on STL-10, CIFAR-10, CIFAR-100, Oxford-102, Caltech-101, and CINIC-10 datasets.
+We have used the same augmentations with the transformer.
+However, the investigated transformer model takes 224$\times$224 sized images.
+Therefore, we ensured that the augmented image meets the size criteria of the transformer.
+We receive SOTA performance on STL-10, Caltech-101, and CINIC-10 datasets.
 We have uploaded scripts on GitHub.
 We demonstrated SOTA performances on Kaggle servers.
 We have provided links to Kaggle notebooks on the GitHub repository.